mcpade/practica_machine-learning/README.md

 # Machine Learning

-En este práctica se utilizan y comparan distintos algoritmos de Machine Learning para ser capaces de predecir el precio de viviendas de Airbnb.
-El código está desarrollado en Python
+In this practice, different Machine Learning algorithms are used and compared to be able to predict the price of Airbnb homes.
+The code is developed in Python

-Conceptos tratados en esta práctica:
+Concepts covered in this practice:

-- Librerías **numpy**, **pandas** y **Sklearn** de Python
+- Python **numpy**, **pandas** and **Sklearn** libraries
-- División de datos en train y test
+- Division of data in train and test
-- Limpieza y procesamiento de datos
+- Cleaning and data processing
-- Generación de nuevas características
+- Generation of new features
-- Análisis exploratorio de variables de tipo numérico.
-Datos estadísticos, distribuciones
+- Exploratory analysis of numerical variables.
+Statistical data, distributions
-- Tratamiento de outliers
+- Treatment of outliers
-- Análisis exploratorio de variables de tipo categórico
+- Exploratory analysis of categorical variables
-- Análisis exploratorio de variables de tipo booleano
+- Exploratory analysis of Boolean variables
-- Codificación de variables categóricas
+- Coding of categorical variables
-- Análisis de correlación
+- Correlation analysis
-- Estandarización y normalización
+- Standardization and normalization
-- Modelos: Uso y comparativa
+- Models: Use and comparison
-     - Regresión Lineal
+      - Linear regression
       - Ridge regression
-     - Selección de características: Lasso
+      - Feature selection: Lasso
-     - Árbol de regresión
+      - Regression tree
       - Random forest
       - Boosted trees
       - SVR

-## Enunciado
+## Statement

-El objetivo de la práctica es abordar un problema de Machine Learning realista siguiendo la metodología y buenas prácticas explicadas durante las clases teóricas.
+The objective of the practice is to tackle a realistic Machine Learning problem following the methodology and good practices explained during the theoretical classes.

-**Problema de regresión: Predecir el precio del airbnb utilizando los datos disponibles**
+**Regression problem: Predict airbnb price using available data**

-Se valorará:
+It will be valued:

-• Generación de nuevas características a partir de las existentes
+• Generation of new features from existing ones

-• Codificación de variables
+• Coding of variables

-• Análisis exploratorio
+• Exploratory analysis

-• Selección y evaluación del modelo
+• Selection and evaluation of the model

-• Comparativa de distintos algoritmos
+• Comparison of different algorithms

-## Conjunto de datos
+## Data set

-El conjunto de datos escogido es [éste](https://public.opendatasoft.com/explore/dataset/airbnb-listings/export/?disjunctive.host_verifications&disjunctive.amenities&disjunctive.features&q=Madrid&dataChart=eyJxdWVyaWVzIjpbeyJjaGFydHMiOlt7InR5cGUiOiJjb2x1bW4iLCJmdW5jIjoiQ09VTlQiLCJ5QXhpcyI6Imhvc3RfbGlzdGluZ3NfY291bnQiLCJzY2llbnRpZmljRGlzcGxheSI6dHJ1ZSwiY29sb3IiOiJyYW5nZS1jdXN0b20ifV0sInhBeGlzIjoiY2l0eSIsIm1heHBvaW50cyI6IiIsInRpbWVzY2FsZSI6IiIsInNvcnQiOiIiLCJzZXJpZXNCcmVha2Rvd24iOiJyb29tX3R5cGUiLCJjb25maWciOnsiZGF0YXNldCI6ImFpcmJuYi1saXN0aW5ncyIsIm9wdGlvbnMiOnsiZGlzanVuY3RpdmUuaG9zdF92ZXJpZmljYXRpb25zIjp0cnVlLCJkaXNqdW5jdGl2ZS5hbWVuaXRpZXMiOnRydWUsImRpc2p1bmN0aXZlLmZlYXR1cmVzIjp0cnVlfX19XSwidGltZXNjYWxlIjoiIiwiZGlzcGxheUxlZ2VuZCI6dHJ1ZSwiYWxpZ25Nb250aCI6dHJ1ZX0%3D&location=16,41.38377,2.15774&basemap=jawg.streets), extraído de Airbnb mediante técnicas de scraping.
-Dentro de las opciones recomiendo utilizar el extract (“Only the 14780 selected records”), ya que minimiza el tiempo de ejecución y evita problemas de memoria en equipos con menos prestaciones.
+The chosen data set is [éste](https://public.opendatasoft.com/explore/dataset/airbnb-listings/export/?disjunctive.host_verifications&disjunctive.amenities&disjunctive.features&q=Madrid&dataChart=eyJxdWVyaWVzIjpbeyJjaGFydHMiOlt7InR5cGUiOiJjb2x1bW4iLCJmdW5jIjoiQ09VTlQiLCJ5QXhpcyI6Imhvc3RfbGlzdGluZ3NfY291bnQiLCJzY2llbnRpZmljRGlzcGxheSI6dHJ1ZSwiY29sb3IiOiJyYW5nZS1jdXN0b20ifV0sInhBeGlzIjoiY2l0eSIsIm1heHBvaW50cyI6IiIsInRpbWVzY2FsZSI6IiIsInNvcnQiOiIiLCJzZXJpZXNCcmVha2Rvd24iOiJyb29tX3R5cGUiLCJjb25maWciOnsiZGF0YXNldCI6ImFpcmJuYi1saXN0aW5ncyIsIm9wdGlvbnMiOnsiZGlzanVuY3RpdmUuaG9zdF92ZXJpZmljYXRpb25zIjp0cnVlLCJkaXNqdW5jdGl2ZS5hbWVuaXRpZXMiOnRydWUsImRpc2p1bmN0aXZlLmZlYXR1cmVzIjp0cnVlfX19XSwidGltZXNjYWxlIjoiIiwiZGlzcGxheUxlZ2VuZCI6dHJ1ZSwiYWxpZ25Nb250aCI6dHJ1ZX0%3D&location=16,41.38377,2.15774&basemap=jawg.streets), extracted from Airbnb using scraping techniques.
+Among the options, I recommend using extract (“Only the 14780 selected records”), since it minimizes execution time and avoids memory problems on computers with fewer features.

-El fichero csv que se obtiene en el momento de realizar la práctica se encuentra en la carpeta **data** de este repositorio
+The csv file that is obtained at the time of the practice is in the **data** folder of this repository